atingupta2005/Terraform-On-Azure-With-Kubernetes-AKS-DevOps/3-Kubernetes/24-Azure-AKS-Terraform/24-01-Terraform-Commands-Basics/README.md

 ### Step-07-04: Why you need to the execution in this order (refresh, plan, make a decision, apply) ?
 - There are changes happened in your infra manually and not via terraform.
 - Now decision to be made if you want those changes or not.
-- **Choice-1:** If you dont want those changes proceed with terraform apply so manual changes will be removed.
+- **Choice-1:** If you dont want those changes proceed with terraform apply -auto-approve so manual changes will be removed.
 - **Choice-2:** If you want those changes, refer terraform.tfstate file about changes and embed them in your terraform manifests (example: main.tf) and proceed with flow (referesh, plan, review execution plan and apply)

 ### Step-07-05: I picked choice-2, so i will update the tags in main.tf